 Check out the example below of a similar Instagram contest:

-Valentine’s Day isn’t just about paper cards and teddy bears – it is a major consumer holiday with the potential to give you a bump in sales after the post-Christmas ecommerce lull.
+Valentine’s Day isn’t just about paper cards and teddy bears – it’s a major consumer holiday with the potential to give you a bump in sales after the post-Christmas ecommerce shopping lull.

 From social and email campaigns to sales promotions, there are many ways to promote your products for the holiday.
-But the most important step is understanding the trends in behavior of your target audience, and implementing that knowledge to your Valentine’s Day marketing strategy.
+But the most important step is understanding your target audience’s behavioral trends, and implementing that knowledge to your Valentine’s Day marketing strategy.